- Majors and Minors

 - have a cumulative grade point average of at least 2.0.

-In addition, candidates for the joint Bachelor of Science in Engineering (B.S.E.) and Bachelor of Science (B.S.) or Bachelor of Arts (A.B.) degree must complete the LSA degree requirements (the First-Year Writing Requirement, the Upper-Level Writing Requirement, the Race & Ethnicity Requirement, the Quantitative Reasoning Requirement, the Language Requirement, and an approved area distribution plan), and an approved LSA plan for the major.
+In addition, candidates for the joint degree in the Engineering Bachelor of Science in Engineering (B.S.E.) and the LSA Bachelor of Arts (A.B.), Bachelor of Science (B.S.), or Bachelor of Science in Chemistry (B.S.Chem) must complete the LSA degree requirements (the First-Year Writing Requirement, the Upper-Level Writing Requirement, the Race & Ethnicity Requirement, the Quantitative Reasoning Requirement, the Language Requirement, and an approved area distribution plan), and an approved LSA plan for the major.

 Candidates for the joint Bachelor of Science in Engineering (B.S.E.) and Bachelor in General Studies (B.G.S.) degree must complete the LS&A First-Year Writing Requirement, the Upper-Level Writing Requirement, the Race & Ethnicity Requirement, the Quantitative Reasoning Requirement, and a minimum 40 credits of LSA courses at the 300 level or above with a GPA of at least 2.0.
 No more than 15 of these credits may be elected from any one subject.